johnmarklg/cpe-studentportal/README.md

 2. Copy the contents to htdocs folder.
 3. On XAMPP, enable Apache and MySQL.
 4. On browser, go and login to localhost/phpmyadmin
-5. Go to Import, attach included SQL file, then go.
+5. Go to Import, attach included SQL file (look at SQL folder in htdocs), then "Go".
   (if Error #1146 - Table 'phpmyadmin.pma__trackin or similar appears)
    follow the guide here: https://stackoverflow.com/questions/24055394/1146-table-phpmyadmin-pma-tracking-doesnt-exist
 6. On success, you may now access the Student Portal @: